Jamie Gangel: Early life and education

 Gangel was born and raised in New York City, the daughter of Richard I. Gangel and Phyllis Gangel-Jacob.
 Her parents divorced eleven months after her birth.
 Her mother is a retired justice of the New York Supreme Court.
-Gangel was raised in the Jewish faith.
+Gangel was raised Jewish.
 Gangel earned a Bachelor of Science degree from Georgetown University's Edmund A. Walsh School of Foreign Service in 1977.
 She attended Harvard University in 1976, where she studied international economics.

 Career

-Gangel began her career in broadcast journalism in 1978 as an assignment editor for WJLA-TV in Washington, D.C.
+Gangel began her career in broadcast journalism in 1978 as an assignment editor for WJLA-TV in Washington.
 At the same time, she worked for all-news radio station WTOP-AM, the CBS affiliate in Washington.
-In 1982, she joined television station WPLG-TV in Miami, Florida as a general assignment reporter and substitute anchor.
+In 1982, she joined television station WPLG-TV in Miami as a general assignment reporter and substitute anchor.

-Gangel broadcast some of the first reports of the September 11, 2001 attacks from New York, including confirming that the Pentagon had been hit by a plane and that the CIA offices had been evacuated.
+Gangel broadcast some of the first reports of the September 11, 2001, attacks from New York, including confirming that the Pentagon had been hit by a plane and that the CIA offices had been evacuated.
 Her exclusive interviews have included Frank Zappa and former Presidents Gerald Ford, Jimmy Carter, George H. W. Bush, Bill Clinton and George W. Bush.

 On August 24, 2015, Gangel began a new phase of her career as a Special Correspondent for CNN.